msupply-foundation/conforma-web-app/documentation/internal/Element-Type-Specs.md

 - **hasOther**: `boolean` (default `false`) -- if `true`, displays an additional "Other" option with a free text field for inputting additional user-defined option.
 - **otherPlaceholder**: `string` -- placeholder text to show in the text input if `hasOther` is enabled.

+  **Note**: if including an "Other" options, then `options` should only be an array of strings, or else you'll be mixing objects with strings, which will cause problems.
+In other words, you should never have both `optionsDisplayProperty` and `hasOther` defined in the same question element.

 #### Response type

 ```